 I've been working at Prenton High School for Girls over the last few years.
 As part of my role there I have started working with the girls on projects based around my work as well as running art clubs for them.

 I showed the girls images of my work and demonstrated how to create images based on my cell pieces using pencil, pen and watercolour techniques.
 The girls have created a A5 artwork each inspired by my work for home learning and are now adding them to artist pages about my work as well as adding the finishing touches to their final piece pages.

 I was asked to develop a project for a yr10 class based on my coral colony work.
 My aim was to develop their paper manipulating skills using cutting, sculpting, rolling etc whilst they studied the natural form of various corals.
-I demonstrated several ways of working over a couple of sessions with the girls, starting them off with simple forms and progressing to the third sessions with more advanced, difficult techniques which they applied to their own work and adapted to suit their tiles, enhancing them with painting techniques and even the choice of papers they used.
+I demonstrated several ways of working over three sessions with the girls, starting them off with simple forms and progressing to the third sessions with more advanced, difficult techniques which they applied to their own work and adapted to suit their tiles, enhancing them with painting techniques and even the choice of papers they used.